williewillus/microbin.eu/pages/documentation.md

 Hides the MicroBin logo from the navigation bar on every page.

+### --no-eternal-pasta

+Disables "Never" expiry settings for pastas.

+### --no-file-upload

+Disables and hides the file upload option in the UI.

 ### --no-listing

 Disables the /pastalist endpoint, essentially making all pastas private.